rmscode/binary-garden/docs/hardware/raspberry-pi/pisignage.md

     [PiSignage](https://github.com/colloqi/pisignage) is a Digital Signage Player software primarily for Raspberry Pi boards and also supports other Debian based hardware systems as well.

-!!! note "The following content is directly related to PiSignage.
-For content more broadly related to the [Raspberry Pi](../hardware/raspberrypi.md), see that section."

 ## Configuration (Standalone Player)

 I wrote a shell script to speed up the deployment of standalone PiSignage players.
 Follow the steps below to get started.